Skip to main content

 What Is Remote Patient Care Monitoring?

-How It Works
+How Remote Patient Monitoring Works

-The success of any remote monitoring program depends upon the devices it uses to collect data.
-According to InformationWeek, in 2013 alone, investments in telemonitoring technology totaled more than $100 million.
-These devices may allow nurses and healthcare providers to track cardiac and pulmonary function, sleep patterns, breathing rates and more.
+Current devices and those in development may allow nurses and healthcare providers to track cardiac and pulmonary function, sleep patterns, breathing rates and more.
 Some devices are even motion-enabled, documenting when doors close or toilets flush.
 Data submission is automatic, which minimizes user error.
-Healthcare providers or monitoring centers can then review the information.

 Remote Monitoring Benefits